 Standard SIM Cards

 Standard SIM cards are the biggest SIM you’ll see these days, and are mostly used in larger devices which are concerned more with ease of use than saving space.
-They’re found in tablets, budget mobile phones and other devices with thicker profiles.
+They’re found in budget mobile phones and other devices with thicker profiles.
 The Standard SIM card has been around since the late 1990s, and measures 25mm x 15mm – about the size of your top thumb joint.

 Micro SIM Cards